 Sports betting odds and lines for the same game often vary from one online sportsbook to another.
-Skilled bettors own accounts at multiple online sportsbooks, and shop for the most favorable lines.
+Smart bettors own accounts at multiple online sportsbooks and shop for the most favorable lines.

-For example, here’s a look at July 2020 futures odds for the NBA Championship, compared across five different legal online sportsbooks, in the lead-up to the 2021-22 NBA Season:
+For example, here’s a look at the futures odds for the 2021 NBA Championship mid-season, compared across five different legal online sportsbooks, in the lead-up to the 2021-22 NBA Season: